EvaMaeRey/ind2cat/README.md

 # Introduction

 Using current analytic tools analysts make a choice between directly using indicators or verbose recode.
-Current proceedures for recoding indicator variables to a categorial variable is repetitive, but forgoing a recode and using indicator variables directly yeilds hard-to-interpret summary products.
+Current procedures for recoding indicator variables to a categorical variable is repetitive, but forgoing a recode and using indicator variables directly yields hard-to-interpret summary products.

 Below is demonstrated how an analyst might current recode and indicator variable; this method is repetitive: